jorendorff/tabletop-games/identifamy.md

 ## Drawing

-The players draw each others' characters, including all the details they learned from the game.
+Now the players draw each others' characters, including all the details they learned from the game.

-Players don't have to draw their own character.

-TODO

-(is there a time limit?)
+You can draw each character in their column on your page of notes; or grab a fresh sheet of paper and draw a portrait of all the characters together.

+You don't have to draw their own character—you won't get any points for drawing yourself.
+But pictures that show the whole team are cooler.
+(I didn't make this rule.
+That's just how it is.)

 Speech bubbles and sound effects are OK.

+**Time limit.** The GM chooses whether or not there's a time limit on drawing.
+The choice should be made at the last minute, because it's only at the end of the story that you know how invested the players are in the characters (and how tired everyone is).

+Just as a heads up: drawing four people, trying to squeeze in up to 40 specific details, can easily eat up an hour.

 ## Scoring